agriffis/arongriffis.com/site/_posts/2016-09-06-atari-basic.md

 One of my favorite programs drew a wave.
 I liked how it impressed the adults, who perceived a child exploring advanced math.
 It was a sham--the math behind it is simple--but I was carried along by their excitement, wondering if I'd grow up to be a genius?
-(Spoiler alert: ordinary.)
+(Spoiler: ordinary.)

 Recently I redesigned [arongriffis.com](https://arongriffis.com) and cast around in my history for an image--something other than my own face--to use as a